#include <userver/concurrent/background_task_storage.hpp>

 noexcept |

 Explicitly cancel and wait for the tasks.
 New tasks must not be launched after this call returns.
-Should be called no more than once.

 More precisely, new tasks must not be launched once this call is completed, but can be launched in the process of waiting for the remaining tasks.
-This means that one detached task is allowed to spawn another detached task into the same BTS, which will immediately be cancelled and for which CancelAndWait will wait as well.
+This means that one detached task is allowed to spawn another detached task into the same BTS, which will immediately be cancelled and for which this call will wait as well.

 Can only be called from a coroutine.